-You are going to love this simple gluten-free gravy recipe, it’s also dairy-free.
-While we are using turkey drippings, you could also use chicken stock or turkey broth as well.
+You are going to love this simple turkey gravy gluten free recipe, it’s also dairy-free.
+While we are using turkey drippings, you could also use homemade chicken stock or turkey broth as well.
 By using the leftover pan drippings you don’t have to buy extra ingredients, and you know exactly what’s going into the gravy.
 The flavor is out of this world and you can skip all the preservatives and additives.

-We know you are going to load your turkey up with gravy, but the gravy also tastes amazing on this stuffing, and it wouldn’t be a holiday meal without classic side dishes such as cranberry jello sauce, creamy mashed potatoes, and homemade dinner rolls.
+We know you are going to load your Thanksgiving Day turkey with gravy, but the flavorful gravy also tastes amazing on this Thanksgiving Stovetop stuffing, and it wouldn’t be a holiday meal without classic side dishes such as cranberry sauce, cranberry jello salad, creamy mashed potatoes, and homemade sweet dinner rolls.
+If you like a little meat in your gravy, use some of the ideas in this turkey neck gravy recipe, but use this method with cornstarch once you have your meat pieces and your broth prepped.

 - Uses leftover drippings from your turkey or chicken.